 Golf at Walt Disney World

-Walt Disney World is the home to 3 Championship Golf Courses and a smaller 9 hole walking course.
+Walt Disney World is the home to 3 Championship Golf Courses and a smaller nine-hole walking course.
 Arnold Palmer Golf Management manages the Disney golf courses.
 To learn more about Disney World golf click here.

-There are also 2 themed miniature golf complexes called Fantasia Gardens and Winter Summerland.
-Each complex has 2 separate courses.
+There are also two themed miniature golf complexes called Fantasia Gardens and Winter Summerland.
+Each compound has two separate courses.

 ESPN Wide World of Sports